kubeshop/botkube-docs/docs/troubleshooting/common-problems.md

 Visit [Slack official guide](https://slack.com/help/articles/360001603387-Manage-Slack-connection-issues#network-settings) for troubleshooting your Slack connection.

-### Cloud Slack

-Cloud Slack integration communicates via gRPC with the Botkube control-plane.
-In order to make this integration work, you need to allow access to `api.botkube.io`.

 ## Plugin's permissions

 If you experience problems while configuring RBAC (Role-Based Access Control) for plugins, you can refer to the [troubleshooting](../features/rbac.md#troubleshooting) guide for assistance.

-## Botkube doesn't respond on MS Teams

-Microsoft Teams integration communicates via gRPC with the Botkube control-plane.
-In order to make this integration work, you need to allow access to `api.botkube.io`.

-## I can't see my Slack private channels in Cloud Dashboard

-To comply with Slack's privacy policy, private channels won't be visible until you create a public alias for the respective channel.
-Refer to the provided instructions for guidance on completing this process: [Setting Public Alias for Private Channels](../installation/slack/cloud-slack#setting-public-alias-for-private-channels)

 ## Air-Gap installation